demisto/content/Packs/MicrosoftIISWebServer/README.md

 # Microsoft IIS WEB SERVER

-This pack includes XSIAM content
+This pack includes XSIAM content.

-## Configuration on Server Side
+## Configuration on the Server Side

-1. Open the IIS Manager
+1. Open the IIS Manager.
-2. Click on the site.
+2. Click the site.
-3. In the window on the right, click on "Logging".
+3. In the window on the right, click **Logging**.
 4. Ensure the format is set to W3C.
 ## Collect Events from Vendor
 In order to use the collector, you need to use the following option to collect events from the vendor: